 imagination and gives the children autonomy over their own

-the children in Mr. Mellor's class have the opportunity to access a wide range
+In the relaxation room the children in Mr. Mellor's class have the opportunity to access range

 their ICT skills whilst completing interactive activities on numeracy and

 literacy and other core Subjects.
-The children enjoy working in the new room
+The children enjoy working in the relaxation room

 Developing Through Music

 The children in Mr. Mellor's class have the opportunity to develop their personal, social and emotional skills through active participation in stimulating music activities.
 All children in the resource base are provided with the opportunity to take part in musical activities such as an introduction to keyboard skills, introduction to guitar, composition work and expressive music.